The distortion coefficient in a rectangular isometric projection is equal to. Isometric projection

 The isometry of the ball is shown in the figure.
 The outer contour of the ball is a circle.
 When constructing an exact

-Hatching of cuts in axonometry.
+Hatching of sections in axonometry.

 Different sections of the same part are hatched with an inclination in different directions.